Computing: Computer science

 Computer science or computing science (abbreviated CS or Comp Sci) is the scientific and practical approach to computation and its applications.
 A computer scientist specializes in the theory of computation and the design of computational systems.

 Its subfields can be divided into practical techniques for its implementation and application in computer systems, and purely theoretical areas.
 Some, such as computational complexity theory, which studies fundamental properties of computational problems, are highly abstract, while others, such as computer graphics, emphasize real-world applications.
 Others focus on the challenges in implementing computations.
 For example, programming language theory studies approaches to the description of computations, while the study of computer programming investigates the use of programming languages and complex systems.
 The field of human–computer interaction focuses on the challenges in making computers and computations useful, usable, and universally accessible to humans.

 Cybersecurity

 The field of cybersecurity pertains to the protection of computer systems and networks.
-This includes information and data privacy, preventing disruption of IT services and prevention of theft of and damage to hardware, software and data.
+This includes information and data privacy, preventing disruption of IT services and prevention of theft of and damage to hardware, software, and data.

 Data science

 Data science is a field that uses scientific and computing tools to extract information and insights from data, driven by the increasing volume and availability of data.
-Data mining, big data, statistics and machine learning are all interwoven with data science.
+Data mining, big data, statistics, machine learning and deep learning are all interwoven with data science.